Simulation Suite

 Parameter Values Description

-Strategy honest, free-rider, poisoner, spammer, Sybil Behavioral profile
+Role honest, free-rider, poisoner, spammer, Sybil Behavioral profile defining permitted FIH operations

 API surface trait-level (direct), overlay (exchange_fact), async-boundary (HTTP) Which depth of the stack the agent targets